By Jerry Poling, special to travelwisconsin.com

 Madeline Island Golf Club draws vacationing golfers who either have permanent homes on the only inhabited Apostle Island or are up north for a week and have arrived by car ferry from Bayfield.

-Although the course is just nine holes, it was designed by famed architect Robert Trent Jones Sr. to play like an 18-hole layout.
+This course was designed by famed architect Robert Trent Jones Sr. to play as an 18-hole layout.
 Seven of the large greens have two pins, one for the front and one for the back nine.
 The back-nine tees also are separate.
 For example, the first hole is 399 yards.
 The second time around, as No. 10, it plays 444 yards from a different teeing area and to a different pin on the same green.
 Several holes also have split fairways for each nine.

 Construction on Madeline Island Golf Club began in 1965, and it opened in 1968.
 Laborers spent thousands of hours clearing trees off the rocky hillside and spreading topsoil, which was brought over from the mainland.